jestjs/jest/docs/CLI.md

 Forces test results output highlighting even if stdout is not a TTY.

+### `--compileAsyncToGenerator`

+Compiles all usage of `async`-`await` syntax to syntax that uses explicit Promises.
+To be used for projects that make use of fake promises.

 ### `--config=<path>`

 Alias: `-c`.
 The path to a Jest config file specifying how to find and execute tests.
 If no `rootDir` is set in the config, the current directory is assumed to be the rootDir for the project.
 This can also be a JSON-encoded value which Jest will use as configuration.